175+ Best Holiday Christmas Events in Atlanta and Beyond

 We Love a Parade

 Hometown Holidays Parade in Downtown Forsyth.
-This year’s theme is Christmas in the South.
-Nov.
-29.
+This year’s theme is “30 Years of Christmas Magic.”
+Dec.
+5.

 Children’s Christmas Parade in Downtown Atlanta.
 Floats, giant helium-filled balloons and marching bands will move down the street, and the arrival of Santa will announce the holiday season.
 Dec.
 1.